Nuclei-Software/NMSIS/NMSIS/doc/source/dsp/get_started.rst

     * You can also directly build both DSP and NN library using ``make gen``
     * DSP and Vector extension can be combined, such as ``_xxldsp``, ``v`` and ``v_xxldsp``, should notice the extension order
     * Vector extension currently enabled for RISC-V 32/64 bit processor
-    * RV32 Vector support are experimental, not stable, take care

 How to run
 ----------